BVI company formation

 Restrictions on trading

-A company incorporated in the British Virgin Islands has the same powers as a natural person.
+A company incorporated in the British Virgin Islands is endowed with the same legal powers as a natural person.

 Shelf companies available